 Use of these funds are determined by a seven-director board, appointed by the governor.
 Directors must be actively involved in farming, and in addition to serving on the MWBC board, they serve as representatives in many of the programs the assessment directly funds.
 In addition to the seven voting, farmer-directors, there are three non-voting members: the Director of the State Department of Agriculture, the College of Agriculture Dean at Montana State University, and a representative of the Montana grain trade.
 The Committee is attached to the Montana Department of Agriculture for administrative purposes.

 A refundable barley check-off was added in 1973 and, eventually, the original name, the Montana Wheat Research and Marketing Committee, was changed to the Montana Wheat and Barley Committee (MWBC), reflecting this additional commodity responsibility.
-The Committee office is headquartered in Great Falls at 1601 2nd Ave.
-N, Suite 700, and is managed by a five-person staff.
+The Committee office is headquartered in Great Falls at 300 Park Dr. S, Suite 104, and is managed by a five-person staff.

 The program has evolved over the years, but the goal of benefiting Montana wheat and barley producers remains constant.
 Research funding and the scope of projects, including variety breeding, work on disease resistance, winter hardiness, fertilizer use, storage conditions, insects, and tillage practices has expanded considerably.
 As always, the MWBC serves as a communication channel between producers and the research community.